millsguo/anit_cms_for_zf3/README.md

 By clicking on a button you can go to the form that you allow to update the selected element.
 It is very useful to have an overview of your page That's the object sent by the controller to the view.

-- Links (Module: Linktocontenu): A content is related to a page but if you want to share the same content into another page, it allows to create a new content. it could be the perfect copy of the targeted content or you can customize it.
-In fact it's more than a link, you can customize the appearance of your link by adding an image, html, title...
-A use case could be that you want to create a shortcut to an article of your blog in your index page, you can easily customize the content in order to fit the design of your page.

 - Privatespace (Module: Privatespace): It allows to declare an extranet in addition to your public web site.